Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 -- use WHERE 1 = 0 or similar condition.

-> Create simple table 'Vendors' who are partners involved in publishing.
+> Excercise: Create simple table 'Vendors' who are partners involved in publishing.

 ```
 CREATE TABLE Vendors (
-    VendorID INT PRIMARY KEY IDENTITY(1000,1), -- KEYWORD 'IDENTITY' AUTOINCREMENTS; START AT 1000 and increment 1 for each new row!
+    VendorID INT PRIMARY KEY IDENTITY(1000,1), -- KEYWORD 'IDENTITY' AUTOINCREMENTS; FIRST ROW WILL START AT 1000 and increment 1 for each new row!
     Name VARCHAR(100),
     Phone VARCHAR(20),
     Email VARCHAR(100)